jxwleong/stm32-usart/Readme.md

     &nbsp;
 4. **GPIO port pull-up/pull-down register (GPIOx_PUPDR) (x = A..I/J/K)**
+    &nbsp;
+    This register is used to configure I/O to be pull-up or pull-down.
     ![GPIOx_PUPDR](https://github.com/jason9829/stm32-usart/blob/master/resources/images/reference%20manual/GPIOx_PUPDR.PNG)
     Figure x.
 The register map for GPIOx_PUPDR from page 282 at [1].
     &nbsp;